mlswg/mls-architecture/draft-ietf-mls-architecture.md

 ## Assumptions on Transport Security Links

-Any secure channel can be used as a transport layer to protect MLS messages such as QUIC, TLS, WireGuard or TOR.
+Any secure channel can be used as a transport layer to protect MLS messages such as QUIC, TLS, IPsec, WireGuard, or TOR.
 However, the MLS protocol is designed to consider the following threat-model:

 - The attacker can read, write, and delete arbitrary messages inside the secure